zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 ### -ssl-dynamic-reload

-Used to activate or deactivate lazy loading for SSL Certificates for NGINX Plus.
+Used to activate or deactivate lazy loading for SSL Certificates.

-The default value is `true` when using NGINX Plus.
+The default value is `true`.

 <a name="cmdoption-ssl-dynamic-reload"></a>